Understanding Unpermitted Work in Real Estate Sales

 When selling a Houston home with unpermitted renovations, you must understand the financial impact on the property’s value.
 Unpermitted construction can impact buyer interest and appraisal results, potentially lowering the home’s market value.

-Addressing these issues may entail negotiating with potential buyers or investing in retroactive permits, both of which could affect the final sale price.
+Addressing these issues may entail negotiating with potential buyers or investing in retroactive permits, which could affect the final sale price.
 Understanding local real estate market trends and consulting with experts on Houston’s housing regulations can help you anticipate the impact of unpermitted work on your sale.

 Disclosure Requirements for Sellers with Non-compliant Properties

 If you want to sell a Houston home that has unpermitted renovations, you need to know the rules about what you have to tell potential buyers.
-Texas law says that sellers must tell potential buyers about any problems they know about, such as changes to the property that don’t follow the rules.
+Texas law says that sellers must inform potential buyers about any problems they know about, such as changes to the property that don’t follow the rules.

-Not telling the truth about work that wasn’t allowed can make you liable and even get you sued.
+Not telling the truth about work that wasn’t allowed can make you liable and even get sued.
 Sellers must give a full Seller’s Disclosure Notice that lists any changes made without permits or that don’t follow local building codes.

 Steps to Rectify Unpermitted Work Before Selling